edgardmessias/glpi-singlesignon/docs/faq.md

 Tighten **Field mappings** so **ID** and **Email** are unambiguous; prefer stable ids (`sub`, provider id) for **ID**.

+### "The action you have requested is not allowed"

+If your identity provider redirects back successfully but GLPI fails with a CSRF error or rejects the login displaying the error message **"The action you have requested is not allowed."**, your PHP `session.cookie_samesite` setting might be too strict.
+You may also see the message **"User ID: `Anonymous` tried to execute an invalid request"** in GLPI's `access-errors.log` log file.

+**Fix:**
+1. Edit your server's `php.ini`.
+2. Locate the `session.cookie_samesite` directive.
+3. Change its value to `"Lax"`.
+4. Restart your web server or PHP-FPM service.

+**Why does this happen?**
+When you click to log in via SSO, you temporarily leave GLPI to sign in at Microsoft or Google.
+When you come back, GLPI relies on a small file in your browser (a **cookie**) to remember that *you* were the one who started the login.

+If your setting is `"Strict"`, your browser refuses to send this cookie back when you return from the outside website.
+Because GLPI loses track of who you are, it blocks the login to protect your security.
+Changing it to `"Lax"` allows the browser to safely send the cookie, so GLPI can successfully recognize you.

 ---

 ## Profile and avatar